 If it doesn't work, then they'll likely tell you to send in your old device for a replacement (if purchased within 30 days) or refund you for the defective Echo.

 To return your broken Echo you must do the following:

-- Sign into your Amazon account & locate your Echo purchase
+- Sign into your Amazon account and locate your Echo purchase.

 If it's a broken device, then you won't have to pay a return shipping fee.
 However chances are your Echo purchase is older than 30 days, so you'll have to go through this process with your customer service agent.